MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0305-Monitor device and user activity in Intune.md

 ### Task 2: Monitor device activity

-1. In the Microsoft Endpoint Manager admin center, from the navigation pane, select **Devices**.
+1. In the Microsoft Intune admin center, from the navigation pane, select **Devices**.

 2. In the Devices navigation pane, select **Overview**.